I-1-2-12.Fee Agreements — Evaluation Policy

 If a represented claimant dies before the decision maker completes action in the matter the claimant engaged the representative to handle, the decision maker will presume, absent evidence to the contrary, that the representative's authority continues.
 Therefore, if a claimant or representative submitted a fee agreement before the claimant's death, and the decision maker issues a favorable decision after the claimant's death, the decision maker will approve the fee agreement if it meets all statutory requirements for approval and is not otherwise excepted from the fee agreement process.

-When a claimant or representative submitted a valid fee agreement and either party dies after a decision maker issues a favorable decision, the decision maker will approve the fee agreement if he or she did not do so at the time of the favorable decision.
+When a claimant or representative submitted a valid fee agreement and either party dies after a decision maker issues a favorable decision, the decision maker will approve the fee agreement if the decision maker did not do so at the time of the favorable decision.
 The decision maker will notify the parties, including the survivors or deceased's estate, of the fee agreement approval.

 Section 206(a)(2)(A) of the Act provides that the fee agreement process applies in a claim of entitlement to past-due benefits.
 Workers' compensation offsets and other similar actions are adjustments of benefit amounts to which entitlement has already been established.
 Consequently, the fee agreement process does not apply to this category of actions.